danforthcenter/plantcv/docs/gmm_segmentation_train.md

     - project_name - This name is prepended to the output Gaussian Mixture Model file.
 This tells the Segmentation function which Gaussian Mixture Model file to use.

 - **Context:**
     - This function segment an image by color.
-You can choose a priori the number of colors by which you wish to cluster your image.
+You must choose the number of colors by which you wish to cluster your image.

 **Source Code:** [Here](https://github.com/danforthcenter/plantcv/blob/master/plantcv/learn/color_clustering_train.py)